 The rejuvenated Thurston spun around Garcia to apply his armbar submission, but Garcia landed a stiff clothesline and went for a quick but unsuccessful cover.

 Garcia began pushing Thurston’s head toward the mat as he went for a sharpshooter.
 Thurston blocked the hold with a kick, followed by a further series of kicks which led into a tornado DDT from outside the ropes to back inside the ring.
-Thurston attempted a pinfall but Garcia kicked out.
+Brandon attempted a pinfall but Garcia kicked out.

 Thurston returned to the kicks but Garcia spit in his face and nailed Thurston with a boot of his own.
 Garcia attempted a packaged piledriver but after a series of counters, Thurston landed a diamond cutter on Garcia.
 Thurston eliminated Carr with the maneuver earlier in the match, but Garcia managed to kick out on this pin attempt.

 Thurston then applied a double chicken wing as he attempted a tiger suplex, but Garcia countered it with a German suplex.
 Garcia next hit a tiger bomb and quickly followed it up with a running packaged piledriver.
 Thurston kicked out of another near fall attempt which led to Garcia immediately applying the sharpshooter while also punching Thurston’s knee while executing the submission.

 As Garcia cranked back on the hold, Thurston grabbed one of Garcia’s arms that came loose and began to apply an armbar submission, while also booting Garcia in the head several times when he cannot fully lockin the hold.